-DALLAS (105.3 The Fan) - The Texas Rangers have made arguably the biggest move of the offseason thus far, signing starting pitcher Jacob deGrom to a five-year deal on Friday night, the team announced.
+DALLAS (105.3 The Fan) - The Texas Rangers have made arguably the biggest move of the offseason thus far in the MLB, signing starting pitcher Jacob deGrom to a 5-year deal on Friday night, the team announced.

 If the two-time Cy Young winner hits all incentives and remains in Arlington through the 2028 season, the deal will be worth upwards of $222 million.